 The illicit trade in cigarettes harms governments, consumers, and manufacturers.
 According to World Health Organization (WHO) estimates, the illegal, unregulated black market in cigarettes amounts to 600 billion cigarettes a year or 11% of global consumption.

-A report conducted by KPMG LLP (KPMG) found that in the EU alone 58.6 billion illegal cigarettes were consumed in 2013.
-This equates to annual losses to national and EU revenues of approximately 10.9 billion Euros according to KPMG.
+A report conducted by KPMG found that in the EU alone 56.6 billion illegal cigarettes were consumed in 2014.
+This equates to annual losses to national and EU revenues of more than 11 billion Euros according to KPMG.

 We are undertaking a broad series of measures to fight illegal cigarettes, to ensure our brands are protected and consumers get the genuine product they expect.
 We support strict regulations and enforcement measures to prevent all forms of illicit trade in tobacco products, including tracking, tracing, labeling, recordkeeping requirements, and where appropriate, implementation of strict licensing systems.
 We are also working with a number of governments around the world on specific agreements and memoranda of understanding to address the illegal trade in cigarettes.